German Caucasus expedition: The skirmish

 The arrival of the German troops in Georgia coincided with the growing German-Turkish rivalry for Caucasian influence and resources, notably the oil fields near Baku, Democratic Republic of Azerbaijan, on the Caspian and the associated rail and pipeline connection to Batumi on the Black Sea (Baku-Batumi pipeline).
 Early in June 1918, the Ottoman 3rd Army under Vehip Pasha renewed its offensive on the main road to Tiflis, and confronted a joint German-Georgian force.

 On June 10, the Turks attacked and took many prisoners, leading to an official threat from Berlin to withdraw its support and troops from the Ottoman Empire.
 Hans von Seeckt was dispatched to Georgia and met with Enver Pasha at Batumi.
 The Ottoman government had to concede to German pressure by sacking Vehip Pasha and halting its drive, for the moment, and further advance into Georgia for the Batumi-Tiflis-Baku railway and associated pipeline.
 The Ottomans reoriented their strategic direction towards Azerbaijan with a blocking action against British forces in northwestern Persia.
 Nuri Pasha led the drive under the Islamic Army of the Caucasus also known as the Ottoman Army of Islam.
+However, Enver Pasha secretly instructed his commanders to advance and use force against the Germans if necessary.